SAP-samples/teched2023-AD162/exercises/ex4/README.md

       <img src="./images/img-4-1-2.png" width="100%" />
    </p>

-3. On the right-hand side, you can observe content of an S/4HANA system for the **Purchaser** business role has been added by your instructors for this course.
+3. On the right-hand side, you can observe content of an S/4HANA system for the **Purchaser** business role that has been added by your instructors for this course.

    <p align="center">
       <img src="./images/img-4-1-3.png" width="100%" />